tedneward/Worldspine-DnD5e/Classes/Barbarian/index.md

 When a creature ends its turn within 15 feet of you, you can use your reaction to move up to half your speed to a space closer to the creature.
 This movement doesn't provoke opportunity attacks.

 ```
-    npc.reactions.append("***Instinctive Pounce.*** When a creature ends its turn within 15 feet of you, you move up to half your speed to a space closer to the creature.
-This movement doesn't provoke opportunity attacks.")
+    npc.append(Reaction("Instinctive Pounce", "When a creature ends its turn within 15 feet of you, you move up to half your speed to a space closer to the creature.
+This movement doesn't provoke opportunity attacks.") )
 ```

 ## Feral Instinct